Recycled Materials & Resource Consumption: Our Sustainability Initiatives

 • Digitally optimizing B2B operations, reducing paper resource consumption by 50%.

-Wedding Dresses Made of Recycled Materials
+Wedding Dresses Made of Lower-Impact Materials

 Why are these considered lower-impact fabrics?